RuojianLi/MAITTS/README.md

 ## Get Started

 1. All dependencies of our development environment are listed in file [`conda_env_dependencies.yml`](conda_env_dependencies.yml).
 You can quickly create a usable python environment with an anaconda command `conda env create -f conda_env_dependencies.yml`.
 2. Download data.
 You can download data from the [highD](https://levelxdata.com/highd-dataset/) website.
-Place the downloaded data in "\data\data_preprocessing".
+Place the downloaded data in "\data_preprocessing".
 3. Train the model.
 We have provided the experimental files of MAITTS in "run_model.py".
 You can reproduce  experiment results by running the following  code:

 ```bash